A Day In The Life

 **Minimum Qualifications:**

-- Bachelor's degree in Science or related discipline with professional scientist registration/certification OR Master's degree in Science or related discipline.
+Bachelor's degree in Science or related discipline.

-- 7 years of related experience.
+5 years of related experience.

-- The frequency of travel is contingent on specific duties, responsibilities, and the essential functions of the position, which may vary depending on workload and project demands.
+Domestic and/or international travel may be required.
+The frequency of travel is contingent on specific duties, responsibilities, and the essential functions of the position, which may vary depending on workload and project demands.

-- Equivalent additional directly related experience will be considered in lieu of a degree.
+Equivalent additional directly related experience will be considered in lieu of a degree.

 **Preferred Qualifications:**

-• Work with a dynamic team supporting federal agencies, states, local communities, tribes, and territories as they undertake projects to become more resilient in the face of disasters, natural hazards, and a changing world.
+Work with a dynamic team supporting federal agencies, states, local communities, tribes, and territories as they undertake projects to become more resilient in the face of disasters, natural hazards, and a changing world.

-• Assess potential impacts of projects on species and habitats, prepare No Effect memos and biological assessments, and conduct surveys to determine the existence of, and potential impact on, threatened and endangered species.
+Assess potential impacts of projects on species and habitats, prepare No Effect memos and biological assessments, and conduct surveys to determine the existence of, and potential impact on, threatened and endangered species.

-• Conduct surveys, assessments, and reviews of water quality, wetlands, and other ecologically significant or geographically unique areas.
+Conduct surveys, assessments, and reviews of water quality, wetlands, and other ecologically significant or geographically unique areas.
 Design field surveys and lead field teams.

-• Perform analyses to ensure all reasonable alternatives have been evaluated in accordance with criteria and document in written reports.
+Perform analyses to ensure all reasonable alternatives have been evaluated in accordance with criteria and document in written reports.

-• Conduct site inspections and ensure that any proposed project actions comply with environmental, floodplain, and wetland laws, regulations, and executive orders.
+Conduct site inspections and ensure that any proposed project actions comply with environmental, floodplain, and wetland laws, regulations, and executive orders.

-• Contribute to the production of environmental assessments and environmental impact statements.
+Contribute to the production of environmental assessments and environmental impact statements.

-• Provide technical expertise to assist with evaluation of effects on floodplains and wetlands to support documentation needed for compliance with Executive Order 11988 and Executive Order 11990.
+Provide technical expertise to assist with evaluation of effects on floodplains and wetlands to support documentation needed for compliance with Executive Order 11988 and Executive Order 11990.

-• Collaborate on the preparation of proposals and provide expertise on technical approaches.
+Collaborate on the preparation of proposals and provide expertise on technical approaches.

-• Must be a U.S. Citizen and be able to obtain a FEMA Badge, which includes a background investigation for a Public Trust position.
+Must be a U.S. Citizen and be able to obtain a FEMA Badge, which includes a background investigation for a Public Trust position.

 **EEO Statement:**

 We attract the best people in the industry, supporting their efforts to learn and grow.
 We strive to create a challenging and progressive work environment.
 We provide career opportunities that span a variety of disciplines and geographic locations, with projects that our employees plan, design, build and operate as diverse as the needs of our clients.
 CDM Smith is an Equal Opportunity/Affirmative Action employer.
-All qualified applicants will receive consideration for employment without regard to race, color, religion, creed, sex, pregnancy and pregnancy-related conditions, sexual orientation, gender identity, national origin, age, marital status, disability, citizenship status, genetics, protected veteran status or any other characteristics protected by applicable law.
+All qualified applicants will receive consideration for employment without regard to race, color, religion, sex (including pregnancy, pregnancy related conditions, childbirth and related medical conditions, sexual orientation, gender identity or gender expression), national origin, age, marital status, disability, veteran status, citizenship status, genetic information or any other characteristic protected by applicable law.

 **Why CDM Smith?:**